AstroLab-WIU/Spectral_Line_Search_and_Stack/README.md

 Open the **parameters.txt** and edit each individual variable.

-The variables are separete in the following sections:
+The variables are separated in the following sections:

 * Path:
   - path_to_MS = Reference path of where the *ms* files are storage.

 * Visibilities

-  - vis = list of visibilities 1 or multiple visibilities e.g [vis1,vis2...]
+  - vis = list of visibilities 1 or multiple visibilities, e.g [vis1,vis2...]

   - field =  index of the field from (0,1,2....n)